saidvarlioglu/cybersecurity_influential_research_papers/README.md

 # Cybersecurity Influential Research Papers Reading List
-This page includes a collection of papers I recommend reading for those interested in studying Cybersecurity.
-If you have any suggestions, please send a pull request.

-by [Said Varlioglu](https://www.linkedin.com/in/said-varlioglu/)
+This page includes influential papers for those interested in Cybersecurity.
+If you have any suggestions, please send a pull request. by [Said Varlioglu](https://www.linkedin.com/in/said-varlioglu/)

 #### Cryptography